altcoinrockerxyz/reduxsimplestarter/README.md

 1. We declare an event handler - a function that should be run whenever the event occurs.
 2. We pass the event handler to the element that we want to monitor for events.

+**Lecture 228: Introduction to State**

+A State - is a plain JavaScript object that is used to record and react to user events.
+Each class-based components that we define has its own state object.
+Whenever a component state is changed, the component immediately re-renders and also forces all its children to re-render as well.

+Before we ever use State inside of a component, we need to initialize the State object.
+To initialize, we set the property state to a plain JavaScript object inside of class's constructor method.

+_Remember: Functional components DO NOT HAVE STATE, only class-based components do._

+All JavaScript classes have a special function called 'constructor'.
+It is the first and only function called automatically whenever a new instance of a class is created.
+It is reserved for doing some setup inside of our Class like initializing vars or state.

+**Lecture 229: State Continued**

+A plain JS object that exists on any component that is a Class based component.
+Each instance of a class based component has its own copy of state.
+We initialize a state by defining a constructor method and setting the state as _this.state_ inside of it.

+Updating a state is different than creating it.

+Only inside the constructor function do we change our state (i.e. this.state = blah).
+Everywhere else inside of all our components, we instead use a method called _this.setState_.

+Using setState is what really allows us to maintain continuity while React performs a lot of processes in the background.

+Why we're doing this?